degun/great/pages/roofing.md

 * **Roof leak damage repair**

-We at **First Rate Roofing and Chimney** guarantee that we can stop roof leaks and damages.
+We at **The Great Construction Company** guarantee that we can stop roof leaks and damages.
 We understand the serious damage that a leak can pose to your health and home or building.
 Thus, it is imperative to fix your roof at the earliest possible time.

 Our professional **roof leak repai**r team responds and works quickly, even for emergency repairs.
 Our services include repair of roof flashing, fascia, roof plywood, and wood rot, among many others.